Cardiovascular Risk Assessment

-Carotid IMT Evaluation
+Carotid Intimal-Medial Thickness Evaluation

 Coronary Calcium Scoring

-High levels of a protein known as high sensitivity C-reactive protein (CRP), which is measured through a blood test, may signal inflammation in your arteries.
-This inflammation may contribute to or be an indicator of atherosclerosis, or hardening of the arteries, and increase your odds of having a heart attack or stroke.
+A blood test can detect increased levels of a protein known as high-sensitivity C-reactive protein (CRP), which may signal inflammation in your arteries.
+This inflammation may contribute to atherosclerosis, or hardening of the arteries, and increase your risk of heart attack or stroke.

 Advanced Lipoprotein (a) Testing

 About one in five people have elevated lipoprotein (a), also known as Lp(a), an inherited, independent risk factor for early heart disease and stroke.
 Lp(a) testing is a blood test that is particularly beneficial for people with a family history of early heart disease, and for people with heart disease but no known cardiovascular risk factors.